cs1302uga/cs1302-ce24/README.md

     } // Fib
     ```

-1. **Next, use Maven to compile and the code.** Please use the `exec:java` phase to run.
+1. **Next, use Maven to compile and run the code.** Please use the `exec:java` phase to run.
-   After you've confirmed that it compiles and runs, please add and commit `Fib.java`.
+   After you've confirmed that it compiles and runs, add and commit your `src` directory which
+   now contains `Fib.java` in one of its subdirectories.

 1. Read and understand the two approaches below for diagramming the changes to the call stack
    as a recursive method executes.